tsionyx/pynogram/README.rst

   - **text-grid** - slightly more advanced ASCII-graphic that renders the grid between cells.
 However it requires more screen space.

-  - **text-grid-bold** - almost like the last, but also draws bold lines, splitting the whole board into 5x5 squares (remember puzzles in those magazines?)
+  - **text-grid-bold** - almost like the last one, but also draws bold lines, splitting the whole board into 5x5 squares (remember puzzles in those magazines?)